 To successfully complete the course you must pass an automated, multiple-choice assessment.
 The assessment is delivered through our online learning platform.
 You will receive the results of your assessment immediately upon completion.

 While I receive a certificate of completion?

-Upon successful completion, you will qualify for the UK and internationally-recognised professional qualification and you can choose to make your achievement formal by obtaining your PDF Certificate at a cost of £9 and Hardcopy Certificate for £15.
+Upon successful completion, you will qualify for the UK and internationally-recognized professional qualification and you can choose to make your achievement formal by obtaining your PDF Certificate at a cost of £9 and Hardcopy Certificate for £15.